Table of Contents Show

-It can be challenging to choose which waterfalls in Tennessee to visit first when there are so many to choose from!
-This guide will help you plan your next adventure by listing some of the best waterfalls in Tennessee.
+It can be challenging to choose which waterfalls to visit first when there are so many to choose from!
+This guide will help you plan your next adventure by listing some of the best waterfalls.

 1. Ruby Falls